StevenBlack/vocab/README.md

 ### incontinent
 Unable to restrain natural discharges or evacuations of urine or feces.
-Unable

 ### incubus